Azure-Samples/iot-edge-deployment-engine/README.md

 - submit a new automatic deployment manifest to be stored
 - retrieve deployment manifest file content by a specified file path

-### LayeredDeploymentScheduler

-Executes layered deployment on a timer-based way (default setup: 12:00am)

-### AutomaticDeploymentScheduler
+### DeploymentScheduler

-Executes layered deployment on a timer-based way (default setup: 12:00am)
+Executes an automatic base and any additional layerr into a ingle per device deployment on a timer-based way (default setup: 12:00am)

 ### How-to